Lebanon national football team: 2015–2019: First Asian Cup qualification and record unbeaten run

-Lebanon relied on their diaspora abroad for the 2019 Asian Cup, with nine of their 23 called-up players being born outside of Lebanon.
+Lebanon relied on their diaspora abroad for the 2019 Asian Cup, with nine of their 23 called-up players being born outside Lebanon.
 They started the campaign on 9 January 2019, with a 2–0 loss against Qatar.
 In the 37th minute, Ali Hamam scored a goal for Lebanon from a corner, only for it to be controversially disallowed for a foul.
 Two goals by Qatar in the second half secured all three points for the opposing team.
 Three days later, Lebanon played their second match of the tournament against Saudi Arabia.
 Two goals without reply brought Lebanon their second defeat of the tournament.

 In the final group stage game against North Korea, played on 17 January, Lebanon needed to win by four goals to pass to the knock-out stages.
 The encounter ended in a 4–1 win, thanks to a brace by Hilal El-Helwe, which gave Lebanon their first ever Asian Cup win.
 However, they lost out to Vietnam in the third-place ranking on the fair play rule.
 Because they had received seven yellow cards against five by Vietnam, they were knocked out of the competition.

 Liviu Ciobotariu was appointed for the joint qualifications for the 2022 World Cup and the 2023 Asian Cup.
 His first games took place at the 2019 WAFF Championship, where Lebanon were drawn with hosts Iraq, Syria, Palestine, and Yemen.
 Lebanon finished fourth in their group with four points, after a win, a draw, and two defeats.

 For the second round of qualification for the 2022 World Cup, Lebanon were drawn with South Korea, for the third time in a row, North Korea, who Lebanon had faced in both the qualifications and final stage of the 2019 Asian Cup, Turkmenistan and Sri Lanka.
 Lebanon played five matches (two wins, two draws, and one defeat) between September and November 2019, before the remaining games were postponed on 9 March 2020, due to the COVID-19 pandemic in Asia.